 VYP membership is offered based on musician auditions.
 It is common for musicians to spend two to four years in VYP prior to earning advancement to VYO.
 Most VYP members are in grades 7 to 10, with an overall spread of membership from grades 5 through 12.
 Please see the "Auditions, placements, role assignments, and awards" section of the handbook for more information.

-VYP members are also invited to the VYO international tours on a limited basis.
+VYP members entering 9th-12th grade are invited to join the VYO international tours on a limited basis.

 Vermont Youth Strings